 Optics are tricky because they add weight but also play a serious role in the hunt.
-This becomes especially true while glassing and field judging stone sheep and mountain goats in the high country.
+This becomes especially true while glassing and field judging stone sheep, mountain goats and mountain caribou in the high country.
 Always bring along your best binoculars and keep them at the ready in a chest harness along with a rangefinder.
 For moose hunts and anything taking place in close range, a spotting scope may not be required.
 While most hunters want one along, consult with the guide first because you might share a scope in the field.
 When looking at high country basins for goats and sheep, having your own is nice.

 Areas to Shed Weight

 Now that your pack is loaded with a few critical layers of clothing and optics, it’s time to sift through the remaining gear while determining where the weight is unnecessary.
 Start by examining everything in your pack and look for items that have never been used.
-If they are not critical or life-saving things like waterproof matches, a basic first aid kit and extra ammo, pull them out of circulation.
+If they are not critical or life-saving things like waterproof matches, a basic emergency/first aid kit and extra ammo, pull them out of circulation.
 You won’t need a water purifier for day trips or a stove system.